HYDPublic/301-sql-alwayson-md-ilb-zones/README.md

 SQL AlwaysOn supports up to 8 additional replicas (hence the limit of 9 Azure VM)

 ### VM Disk Size
-The size of the data disks to attach to each of the deployed VM.
+The size of the SQL data disks to attach to each of the deployed VM.

 Must be a numeric value of 128-1023.

+This is only related to the SQL data disks and does not impact the Windows OS drive

 Each disk attached is a Premium Azure Managed Disk.

 ### VM Disk Count
-The number of data disks to attach to each of the deployed VM.
+The number of SQL data disks to attach to each of the deployed VM.

 Must be a numeric value of 2-32.

+A single Windows Storage Space will be created to span all the attached disks into a single allocated space.

 Ensure that the "VM Size" type above that is being deployed supports the number of disks.

-One disk will be dedicated to the the Windows OS.
+This *does not* include the Windows OS disk, which is allocated and attached seperately by default.

 This value *does not* include the D:\ Azure temporary drive which is always attached to the VM by default

 Each disk attached is a Premium Azure Managed Disk.

 ### Existing AD Domain Name
+The name of an existing AD Domain into which the SQL VM nodes will be deployed and joined.

+The domain name format must be fully qualified (ie "contoso.com" and not "contoso")

+This *must* be an existing Active Directory domain.
+This template does not create AD servers nor create a domain.

 ### Existing AD Domain Admin Username & Password
+The name/password of an existing account within the existing AD Domain that is a Domain Admin of that domain.

+This *must* be an existing AD Account.
+This template does not create the AD Account.

+This domain account will be used to join the new SQL VM and setup the cluster names into the domain.

 ### Existing SQL Server Service Account AD Username & Password
+The name/password of an existing account within the existing AD Domain that will be used to run the SQL Server Database Engine services on each of the deployed SQL VM.

+This account must be different that the one used as the existing AD Domain Admin account.

+This *must* be an existing AD Account.
+This template does not create the AD Account.

 ### Existing Azure VNet Resource Group Name
+The name of an existing Azure Resource Group (that contains an existing Azure VNet and Subnet (see below)) into which the SQL VM will be deployed.

+It is recommended that the Resource Group exist in the same region as the hosted Azure services/resources will be deployed.

+This *must* be an existing AD Resource Group.
+This template does not create the Azure Resource Group.

 ### Existing Azure VNet Name
+The name of an existing Azure VNet (that contains an existing Azure Subnet (see below)) into which the SQL VM will be deployed.

+This VNet must exist in the same region as the target location of this script deployment.

+This *must* be an existing Azure VNet.
+This template does not create the Azure VNet.

 ### Existing Azure VNet Subnet Name
 ### Enable Outbound Internet on SQL VM
 ### SQL Workload Type